Universal Credit: Fraud

 It was originally hoped that Universal Credit would help to save about £1bn in fraud and error.
 However, in July 2019 it was revealed that an estimated £20 million of public money had been stolen by fraudsters.
 Criminals were found to be exploiting a loophole in the online system to fraudulently apply for universal credit and claiming advance loans on behalf of other people who were unaware that they had been signed up for the benefit.
 One jobcentre reported that £100,000 of fraudulent activity had been recorded each month.
 It was estimated that 42,000 people may have fallen victim to the scam.

 Following the revelations, the Work and Pensions minister Justin Tomlinson announced that "where it is clear that they have been a victim of fraud through no fault of their own, no, we would not expect them to pay it back."
 A spokesperson from the Department for Work and Pensions later explained that victims of the scam would have to repay any money that they had kept.

 Mental health

 A study by The Lancet Public Health Journal released in February 2020 linked a sharp increase in mental-health problems among the unemployed with the rollout of Universal Credit and other government welfare changes.
 It found that the number of unemployed people with psychological distress rose by 6.6% from 2013 to 2018.
 It also found a third of unemployed recipients of Universal Credit were likely to have become clinically depressed.

+Economic evaluations indicate that transitioning to unemployment under Universal Credit causes a greater decline in mental health than under the legacy welfare system.
+Research published in the Journal of Health Economics found that single adults and lone parents who became unemployed under Universal Credit experienced a mental health deterioration of 8.4% and 13.9% of a standard deviation, respectively, with negative impacts persisting into subsequent years.
+Mediation analysis attributed this decline to reduced household income, increased difficulty paying bills, lower leisure satisfaction resulting from 30-hour weekly job search requirements, and higher rates of claimants exiting the welfare system altogether.

+Crime

+Econometric studies examining the roll-out of Universal Credit across parliamentary constituencies in England and Wales found a statistically significant link between the reform and an increase in property crime.
+Research by Rocco d'Este and Alex Harvey estimated that the policy caused a 2.5% to 3.4% monthly rise in acquisitive offenses, leading to between 35,000 and 45,000 additional burglaries and more than 25,000 vehicle crimes.
+Researchers calculated that these additional offenses resulted in an estimated societal cost ranging from £270 million to £465 million.